-Supply, demand, and investor behavior… that seems simple enough.
+Supply, demand, and investor behavior seems simple enough.
 However, the way these factors work together to affect the price of gold can sometimes be counterintuitive.
 Let’s dive in.

-How does the relationship to inflation & market confidence affect gold?
+How does the relationship between inflation & market confidence affect gold?

-Studies show that gold prices have positive price elasticity, meaning its value increases along with demand.
+Studies show that gold prices have positive price elasticity, meaning their value increases along with demand.
 As with any asset with positive price elasticity, the more investors turn to gold, the greater the price is driven upward.
-What’s unique for gold is the correlation between low stock market / economy confidence and high demand.
+What’s unique for gold is the correlation between low stock market/economy confidence and high demand.
 This combination causes the gold price to perform well under both good and bad economic conditions: it maintains value when the economy is healthy and increases in value when the economy is troubled.

 How does the gold supply affect the price of gold?

 Gold is both a monetary instrument and a global commodity, much like oil or coffee.
 However, unlike those commodities, gold is not consumed: Almost all of the gold ever mined still exists, and more gold is being mined every day.
 At first glance, this might make you think that, over time, the price of gold would decrease due to the continuous supply, but looking back through history we clearly see that isn’t the case.
 How come?

 Aside from the fact that the number of people wanting to buy gold is increasing at an even faster rate than the supply of gold—due to the increase in population—jewelry and investment demand offer additional foundations to the rise in the price of gold.

 For investors, gold is held for a very long time after purchase—it’s highly unusual to invest in gold and then quickly sell it.
 The class of gold day-traders is very small.
 The same goes for gold jewelry—people are more likely to put it in a drawer or pass it down to a family member than cashing it in for a new TV.
 This means that new demand for gold has to be satisfied to a large extent from newly mined gold, and there just isn’t enough to go around when demand hits.